 Cling to the Lord & Possess the Land

 4 Behold, I have allotted to you as an inheritance for your tribes those nations that remain, along with all the nations that I have already cut off, from the Jordan to the Great Sea in the west.
 5 The Lord your God will push them back before you and drive them out of your sight.
 And you shall possess their land, just as the Lord your God promised you.

 6 Therefore, be very strong to keep and to do all that is written in the Book of the Law of Moses, turning aside from it neither to the right hand nor to the left, 7 that you may not mix with these nations remaining among you or make mention of the names of their gods or swear by them or serve them or bow down to them, 8 but you shall cling to the Lord your God just as you have done to this day…

 11 Be very careful, therefore, to love the Lord your God.
 12 For if you…associate with them and they with you, 13 know for certain that the Lord your God will no longer drive out these nations before you, but they shall be a snare and a trap for you, a whip on your sides and thorns in your eyes, until you perish from off this good ground that the Lord your God has given you.

 The world will not yield an inch to the person who is not resolute for God.
 Like the -ites who became a trap and a snare.
 Like pesky, unyielding weeds.
 The world and the weeds come back.
 They’re invasive.

 Worldliness is a garden of spiritual weeds.

-But we don’t live those weeds.
+But believers don’t live in the weeds.